-Effective from 20 September 2014, the income test thresholds for the Commonwealth Seniors Health Card have increased for the time in 13 years.
+Effective since 20 September 2014, the income test thresholds for the Commonwealth Seniors Health Card (CSHC) have increased for the time in 13 years.
 The new indexed income test thresholds appear later in the article.

 Since we started SuperGuide nearly 6 years ago, I have highlighted the lack of indexation associated with the Commonwealth Seniors Health Card, which had the (probably intended) effect of fewer people each year being eligible for the CSHC.

-I agree with this new measure.
+I agree with annual indexation of the CSHC income thresholds.
 In my experience, over the past 25 years of dealing with pre-retirees and retirees, many of those individuals who are now self-funded retirees have lived within their means, and went without certain lifestyle items during their working lives, and are now in a position that they can fund their own retirement.
 The past 6 years of uncertain sharemarkets, rocketing energy costs and increasing health costs have hit self-funded retirees very hard, as have the lower interest rates on term deposits.
-I believe it is a small cost to the federal budget for a huge benefit to the older segment of the Australian population.
+I believe it is a small cost to the federal budget ($91 million over 3 years) for a huge benefit to the older segment of the Australian population.

 The CSHC gives you access to cheaper prescriptions via the Pharmaceutical Benefits Scheme, and an increase in benefits for medical expenses above a certain threshold via the Medicare Safety Net.
 You may also be eligible for bulk-billing for doctor’s appointments (at the doctor’s discretion).
 As a CSHC holder you can also travel on the Ghan, Indian Pacific and the Overland rail services at concessional rates.
 Depending on the state that you live in, you may also be entitled to concessions from your state government and, from some private businesses.

-Until 19 September 2014, the current ‘adjusted taxable income’ thresholds for CSHC eligibility are:
+Before 20 September 2014, the current income thresholds for CSHC eligibility were:

 - $50,000 for singles